 Basically the same thing as an Infiniti QX80, at a much lower price.

 Arguably a nicer-looker than the odd-looking Q.

 Tow rating no longer best in class (previous-generation Armada was rated to pull 9,000 lbs., this one maxes out at 8,500).
 A Tahoe can pull 8,500 lbs. and the 2018 Ford Expedition has the current best-in-class max tow rating of 9,200 lbs.

 It’s a behemoth – almost half a foot longer overall than a Tahoe.

 Widest turning circle (20.6 feet) of the bunch.

 Not as much cargo room as Expedition (and much less cargo room than long-wheelbase Expedition EL).

 What you’ll find here is the same thing you’ll find under the hood of the QX80: An updated (direct injected, higher compression) version of Nissan’s 5.6 liter V8 engine.

-In the higher-priced Q, the V8 supposedly makes more power: 400 hp and 413 ft.-lbs. of torque vs. 390 horsepower and 394 ft.-lbs. of torque.
+In the higher-priced Q, the V8 supposedly makes more power: 400 hp and 413 ft.-lbs. of torque vs. 390 horsepower and 394 ft.-lbs. of torque in the Armada.
 But a look through the technical specifications comes up dry as far as any reason for the difference in rated output.
 The engines are mechanically identical and built on the same line in Tennessee.
 It is almost certainly the case that the QX’s rating is higher because its price is higher.